LiorZ/hdac8_thesis/thesis.rst

 30
 31	Structure was prepared like 29, only was ran with deacetylase_score_nodisulf.
 Good separation.
-32	3f07 template, CH as anchor, same terms as 10
 33	Whole dataset, 3f07 template, same as 10	KS=0.003
-cutoff=0.35
-AUC=0.69	KS=0.022
-cutoff=0.11
-AUC=0.624	KS=0.019
-cutoff=0.63
-AUC=0.25	KS=0.05
-cutoff=0.11
-AUC=0.608
-34	Structure was prepared with regular minimization + prepacking. template was 1t67 and flags similar to 10 35	Structure was prepared with regular minimization + prepacking. template was 1t67 36	Same as 10 only with low resolution step

 37	Threaded peptide (same conditions as 18) with peptide anchor atom set to be CH should be compared to 18 38	Same as 10, setting the anchor to CH, whole dataset.
 39	Same as 10, with lowres_preoptimize flag set. whole dataset.